-For more than 35 years, Sunland has pursued a path of creating inviting, engaging and enduring communities.
-Our commitment to design excellence strives to create balance and harmony with the surrounding environment to inspire vibrant spaces influenced by art, beauty and human values - a pioneering spirit, redefining the experience of 'HOME'.
+For almost 40 years, Sunland Group has pursued a path of creating inviting, engaging and enduring communities.
+Our commitment to design excellence strives to create balance and harmony with the surrounding environment to inspire vibrant spaces influenced by art, beauty and human values a pioneering spirit, redefining the experience of home.

-Along this journey, Sunland has received numerous awards from our industry and peers for our contribution to Australia's urban landscape.
+Along this journey, Sunland Group has received numerous awards from our industry and peers for our contribution to Australia's urban landscape.
 This commitment to creating 'Architecture as Art' is evident across our entire portfolio, enabling us to create vibrant communities.